There is always a little more to the story.

 *) It would be advantageous to my son and to myself if he could immediately emigrate to America in order to find work there.

-*) My son has the opportunity to emigrate in about 3 weeks with a individuals he knows.
+*) My son has the opportunity to emigrate in about 3 weeks with an individual he knows.
 I obediently ask you superiors to speed things up as much as possible.

 Based upon the time frame, Focke must have immigrated fairly quickly after the letter was written by his father.
 The letter is dated 23 September and Focke arrived on 3 November.